Flopi04LP/JavaFX-Boersenkurse/README.md

 ---------------------------------------------------------------------------
 Latest changes:
 - Added the Portfolio thing
-- Doesn't quite work yet though
+- Added tons of comments for the readers sake

 Major Bugs:
-- Portfolio dont work
+- Portfolio only works with exactly 4 stocks
+- Needa fix that

 Missing featuress:
 - Performance improvement, its pretty slow rn
 - News
 - Live-Ticker thingy
-- Maybe a portfolio?
-Not sure yet

 ----
 Status: